 Comparing Apples with Apples

 As different companies may define profits in different ways, it is important to ensure that the same things are being compared across companies.
 For example, mining companies will report income differently to banks based on industry specific factors.
-For the ASX50 this means grouping companies by how they declare their profits or earnings before tax.
+For large corporations this means grouping companies by how they declare their profits or earnings before tax.
 Due to the volatility of profits in some sectors and lack of disclosure of earnings in other sectors, our analysis is mixed.
 Grouping companies by sector (ASX defined) also acts to ensure an aligned review of company contribution, eliminating cross-sector variables, reporting discrepancies and allowing companies to learn from their peers.
 It follows that due to these aforementioned variables, that comparisons within the same sector are most meaningful.

 * The measure of any additional resources contributed to a community organization or activity that come from sources other than the company.